In January, the CDC reported that every state in the continental U.S. showed widespread activity of the flu virus.

 But you can control the air in your home to make it uninhabitable for some of those viruses.
 It comes down to three factors: Humidity, Air Purity, and Ventilation

-Dry indoor air is common during the winter season, and it can make you and your family more susceptible to getting sick.
+Dry indoor air is common during the winter season, and you and your family more susceptible to getting sick.
 In fact, low relative humidity has been linked to speedier progression and transmission of viruses in the air.
 The ideal humidity level for health and comfort is between 40-50%.
 Whole-home humidifiers are the most efficient and effective way to accomplish that number, but single-room units can be useful in bedrooms or wherever your family spends most of its time.

 When viruses and germs go airborne, they can spread rapidly from person to person.
 You can help offset this with high-efficiency air purifiers that can consistently remove particles of the smallest size (0.3 – 1.0 microns).
 The purifier removes those viruses from the air so you’re not at risk of breathing them in and becoming sick.